salrashid123/oauth2/README.md

 Each VM will then load it into non-volatile area of the TPM and you can use it to sign as much as you want.

-for detaled walkthrough of that, see
+for detailed walkthrough of that, see

 [Importing ServiceAccount Credentials to TPMs](https://gist.github.com/salrashid123/9e4a0328fd8c84374ace78c76a1e34cb)